timojuez/hificon/README.md

 ### AVR Emulator
 For testing purposes, there is a Denon AVR software emulator that nearly acts like the amp's Telnet protocol.
-Try it out by starting the emulator `hificon_telnet_server -e --listen-port [port] --protocol .denon` and connect to it e.g. via the HiFiShell `hifish --protocol .denon --host 127.0.0.1 --port [port]`.
+Try it out by starting the emulator `python3 -m hificon.telnet_server -e --listen-port [port] --protocol .denon` and connect to it e.g. via the HiFiShell `hifish --protocol .denon --host 127.0.0.1 --port [port]`.

 You can also emulate the HiFi Shell: `hifish --protocol .emulator`